rmarti55/FigmaMCP/MASTER_PROTOCOL.md

 ---

+### **Deployment Workflow: Storybook vs. Application**

+**Principle:** To maintain a clear separation of concerns, we will manage two distinct deployments on Vercel, both linked to the same GitHub repository.

+1.  **Storybook (`figma-mcp`):** This Vercel project is dedicated *exclusively* to deploying our Storybook component library.
+It serves as our quality gate and living documentation for all components.
+Its purpose is to allow for development and verification of components in isolation.

+2.  **Website Application (`figma-mcp-website`):** This Vercel project is dedicated *exclusively* to deploying the final, user-facing website.
+This application will be built by importing and composing the verified components from the Storybook library.

+**Rule:** The development lifecycle is as follows:
+1. First, develop, modify, and test components within the Storybook environment.
+2. Push changes to GitHub, triggering a deployment to the Storybook Vercel project for verification.
+3. Once a component is verified in Storybook, integrate it into the main website application.
+4. Push changes to the application, triggering a deployment to the Website Vercel project.

+This two-project approach prevents confusion and ensures that the production website is only ever built with stable, verified components.

+---

 ### **Our Proven Workflow: A Summary**

 Our collaboration has evolved into a highly effective, systematic process.
 This is the workflow we will apply to all future tasks.